achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 You can come up with additional items that fit your PC, subject to the GM’s approval.
 A defining interest provides only a general knowledge of a topic and is not as detailed as someone who takes a specific Knowledge skill.

+### New skills

+##### Athletics (Strength)
+The Athletics skill replaces the climbing and swimming skills and is also used when making tests of endurance and foot chase rules.
+It also applies to jumping.

+#### Replaced skills

+The following skills are replaced by Athletics:
+* Swimming
+* Climbing

 ### New hindrances
 The following hindrances introduced in Adamant Entertainment's "Thrilling Tales of Adventure" are permitted.